 Position: DE

-Campbell was one of just two non-seniors to start on defense for the Hilltoppers last season on their way to a Class 5A runner-up finish.
-He had 35 tackles, incuding team highs of seven sacks and nine tackles for loss.
+Campbell was one of only two non-seniors to start on defense for the Hilltoppers last season on their way to a Class 5A runner-up finish.
+He had 35 tackles, including team highs of seven sacks and nine tackles for loss.
 Campbell, who was CCL/ESCC co-Lineman of the Year last season, recently received an offer from Eastern Michigan.

 Ryan Kettman, Wilmington